noriakis/software/docs/stana/01-importing.md

 ## MIDAS2

 For `MIDAS2`, `loadMIDAS2` function can be used to import the output of `merge` command.
-Here, we load the example dataset deposited by the study investigating gut microbiome of hemodialysis patients (Shi et al. 2022)[https://doi.org/10.3389/fcimb.2022.904284].
-As the long output is expected, only one species is loaded here. `hd_meta` includes named list of grouping.
+Here, we load the example dataset deposited by the study investigating gut microbiome of hemodialysis patients (Shi et al. 2022)[https://doi.org/10.3389/fcimb.2022.904284]. `hd_meta` includes named list of grouping.

 ```r